-That is especially if you have been used to consuming a lot of carbohydrates daily, like sugars, starches, alcohol, bread, and candy.
+That is especially if you have been used to consuming many carbohydrates daily, like sugars, starches, alcohol, bread, and candy.

 Getting Into Ketosis

-It is necessary; else your body cannot make the switch from glucose to be burning ketones, which is what you want.
+It is necessary; else, your body cannot switch from glucose to burning ketones, which is what you want.

 Ketosis Not Only About Weight Loss

-Getting your body into ketosis is not only about promoting a significant weight loss.
-It is also about suppressing your appetite, improve your brain function, potentially promote diabetes reversal and other benefits.
+Getting your body into ketosis is not only about promoting significant weight loss.
+It is also about suppressing your appetite, improve your brain function, potentially promote diabetes reversal, and other benefits.

 Absolutely not!
 Living on bacon will be very unhealthy and is not about the keto diet at all.

-What you must understand is that there is a huge difference in the sources of foods that provide you with carbohydrates.
+You must understand that there is a huge difference in the sources of foods that provide you with carbohydrates.
 The better you are to choose among them, the better for you and your diet.

-A good rule of thumb is to divide your vegetables into the ones that grow below and above the ground.
+A good rule of thumb is to divide your vegetables into those that grow below and above the ground.

 For example, 100 grams of boiled potatoes contain around 20 grams of carbs.
 It means 100 grams, and you are done for the day, speaking of carbohydrates.